Workload Placement

 • Verify that you're not changing immutable fields (like capacity type)

-• Check for AWS API rate limits during updates
+• On AWS, check for API rate limits during updates